MayankR/OpenEdAI-Hackathon/README.md

 # OpenEdAI-Hackathon
-This repository contains the source code for the RedEx Android app and the corresponding nodejs server.
+This repository contains the source code for the ReadEx Android app and the corresponding nodejs server.
 ## What's going on here?
-> What's RedEx?
+> What's ReadEx?

-RedEx is an app developed for the OpenEdAI-Hackathon.It is a document reader app.
+ReadEx is an app developed for the OpenEdAI-Hackathon.It is a document reader app.

 > How it will help me?